Editor’s note: This article originally ran August 6, 2018, and was updated August 24, 2022.

 Since the human papillomavirus (HPV) vaccine was introduced in the United States in 2006, it has been administered to millions of teens and young adults, reducing their risk of several types of cancer.
 But it’s still not nearly enough, says UNC pediatrician and internist Tamera Coyne-Beasley, MD, MPH.

-Today, about 60 percent of teens ages 13 to 17 have received at least one dose of the vaccine; that’s far behind the compliance for other teen vaccines, such as Tdap (tetanus, diphtheria and whooping cough).
+As of 2020, about 60 percent of teens ages 13 to 17 were up-to-date on HPV vaccination; that’s far behind the compliance for other teen vaccines, such as Tdap (tetanus, diphtheria and whooping cough).

 Dr. Coyne-Beasley has researched and assisted in the development of vaccine policies as a member of the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention.
 She’s part of the committee’s HPV work group.